A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Conclusion

-We derive a unified formula for the optimal strategy of the piecewise hyperbolic absolute risk aversion (PHARA) utility.
-The terms are illustrated with clear economic meaning on the risky behavior.
-We find that non-concavity in the utility function causes great risk taking, while non-differentiability greatly reduces the risky behavior.
-In hedge fund management, this formula can be directly applied to the optimal investment of a given utility function.

-Furthermore, in many cases, the explicit expression of a utility function is unknown, while only information on non-concavity and differentiablity of some intervals is available; see, e.g., \cite{LL2020}.
-We can use the PHARA utilities as building blocks to approximate the optimal portfolio in these cases.
+We derive a unified formula for the optimal portfolio of the proposed piecewise hyperbolic absolute risk aversion (PHARA) utility family.
+In the field of asset allocation (e.g., hedge fund management), this formula can be directly applied to the portfolio strategy of a given utility function.
+The terms of the portfolio are illustrated with clear economic meaning on the risky behavior.
+We propose a general asymptotic analysis and find that non-concavity in the utility function causes great risk taking, while non-differentiability greatly reduces the risky behavior.
+The PHARA portfolio is featured with a contour of ``multiple-peak-multiple-valley" with a tail trend to the Merton percentage, compared to the portfolios of HARA and SAHARA utilities.
+As a financial application, we empirically observe the performance of the PHARA portfolio over a two year period.
+We see that the PHARA portfolio is able to generate high returns and positive alpha, yet one of the drawbacks of the PHARA portfolio is high volatility.
+We can use the PHARA utilities as building blocks to approximate the optimal portfolio in the cases that only information on concavity and differentiablity of some intervals is available, which is left for a future direction.

 -0.2cm \quad